 Muscatine County ARES - Amateur Radio Emergency Service

-CALLING ALL MUSCATINE, LOUISA & CEDAR COUNTY AMATEUR RADIO OPERATORS!
+CALLING ALL MUSCATINE, LOUISA, CEDAR & SCOTT COUNTY AMATEUR RADIO OPERATORS!

 Your help is needed in times of emergency to provide emergency communications for Muscatine, Louisa & Cedar Counties, as well as our surrounding counties.
-ARES is an ARRL affiliated organization, but you do not have to be a member of the ARRL to be a member of the Muscatine, Louisa or Cedar County Amateur Radio Emergency Service.
+ARES is an ARRL affiliated organization, but you do not have to be a member of the ARRL to be a member of the Muscatine, Louisa, Cedar or Scott County Amateur Radio Emergency Service.

 The Amateur Radio Emergency Service® (ARES) consists of licensed amateurs who have voluntarily registered their qualifications and equipment, with their local ARES leadership, for communications duty in the public service when disaster strikes.